openPMD/openPMD-api/docs/source/backends/adios2.rst

 It is fully backward-compatible with the old layout of openPMD in ADIOS2 and mostly forward-compatible (except the support for steps).

 The variable-based encoding of openPMD automatically activates the group table feature.
-The group table feature automatically activates the use of ADIOS2 steps (which until now was an opt-in feature via ``adios2.engine.usesteps = true``).
+The group table feature automatically activates the use of ADIOS2 steps (which until version 0.15 was an opt-in feature via ``adios2.engine.usesteps = true``).

 Memory usage
 ------------